Not for Profit vs Nonprofit: Everything You Need to Know

 Definition of a Nonprofit Organization

-In order to be classified as a nonprofit, the organization but work to achieve the group objects of the company and its charitable purposes, as opposed to distributing any monies to its owners in the form of dividends.
+In order to classify as a nonprofit, the organization must work to achieve the group objectives of the company and its charitable purposes instead of prioritizing dividends.

-Like the nonprofit organization, a not for profit company is one which does not distribute profit to its owners and shareholders but instead invests them back into their business and its initiatives.
-Anybody who sees a need can establish a not for profit company in order to assist those around the world that require help.
+Like a nonprofit, a not-for-profit company is one which does not distribute profit to its owners and shareholders but instead invests them back into their business and its initiatives.
+Anybody who sees a need can establish a not-for-profit company in order to assist people in need.

-Not for profit organizations can include clubs such as sports clubs and may of the initiatives started by these companies are fundraising events that aim to raise money for a particular cause.
-These fundraising efforts are still considered as “not for profit” even if the funds are then donated to a nonprofit group.
+Not-for-profit organizations can include clubs such as sports clubs, which often host fundraising events to raise money for a particular cause.
+These fundraising efforts are still considered “not-for-profit” even if the funds are then donated to a nonprofit group.

-Some not for profit organizations are given tax-exempt status under section 501(a) of the Internal Revenue Code; however, in order to obtain this, the company has to request 501(c)(3) from the US Inland Revenue Service (IRS).
+Some not-for-profit organizations are given tax-exempt status under section 501(a) of the Internal Revenue Code; however, in order to obtain this, the company has to request 501(c)(3) status from the IRS.
 These companies also do not have to pay property or sales taxes.

-A not for profit organization reinvests all the money it has earned, raised, or received through donations back into the operation of the business and in assisting its causes.
+A not-for-profit organization reinvests all the money it has earned, raised, or received through donations back into the operation of the business and furthering its causes.

 If you are setting up a business and you are not sure whether it qualifies as being a not for profit or a nonprofit organization, then you can consult one of our lawyers for help and guidance.
 To do so, post your job on Upcounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
 Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
 For up to date legal news, follow the UpCounsel blog.